abhii08/medium_blogging-react.js/README.md

 # MEDIUM-BLOGGING

 This is a full-stack Medium-like blogging platform built using modern web technologies.
 It includes features for user authentication, blog creation, editing, and viewing.
+# Tech Stack
+React in the frontend
+Cloudflare workers in the backend zod as the validation library, type inference for the frontend types Typescript as the language
+Prisma as the ORM, with connection pooling
+Postgres as the database
+jwt for authentication
 ## Project Structure

 The project is organized into three main directories: